RobertoAlessandri/SaveTheWorld/README.md

 </p>

 You can find more here:
+This version is avaiable only for desktop device.

 ***

 # Abstract

-Today we hear about climate change almost everyday, on the news, tv shows and social media.
+Today, we hear about climate change almost everyday: on the news, tv shows and social media.
 It’s a topic that is urgent to address, in order to preserve the planet we’re living in and be sure to make it habitable for further generations.
-The situation is critical and we all have to make an effort and change our lifestyle in order to reach a sustainable result.
+The situation is critical and we all have to make an effort changing our lifestyle in order to reach a sustainable result.
-The goal of this project is to make people aware of how simple daily actions can heavily impact on the environment, for the worse or the better.
-With this concept in our mind, we thought that an interactive installation could send a clear message to the user, i.e. that everybody can contribute to change things for the better and so to "Save the World".
+The goal of this project is to make people aware of how simple daily actions can heavily impact the environment.
+With this concept in our mind, we thought that an interactive installation could send a clear message to the user, i.e. that everybody can contribute to change things for the better, and so to "Save the World".
-We gathered data from the web to understand how much our daily habits can threat or can help our planet in terms of CO2 emissions, that we used as a damage quantifier.
+We gathered data from the web to understand how much our daily habits can threat or can help our planet in terms of CO2 emissions, that we used as a impact quantifier.
 Save the World's interface consists in icons showing the daily actions we chose and a 3D globe representing our planet.
 The user will look at the icon and try to mimic the action displayed in it with hand gestures.
 These will be captured and recognized, then, with a strong real time visual feedback, the future impact of what